When designing a new office, it’s essential to select the right chair. Productivity can dramatically go down when you aren’t comfortable.

 According to a recent study, the average worker will spend 1,700 hours a year in front of a computer screen and sitting in that chair.
 In this guide, we’ll be looking at one of the most common materials found on task chairs – upholstery.

 We’ll look at the pros – those that make upholstery chairs so appealing in the office.
-We’ll also look at the cons, which are the common reasons why office managers replace upholstery.
+We’ll also look at the cons, which are the common reasons why office managers replace upholstered chairs.

 What is an Upholstered Task Chair?